Trailblazer-dev/data-science-learning-roadmap/Month_1/Week_2/README.md

 - [ ] Complete NumPy exercises
 - [ ] Complete Pandas basics
-- [ ] Clean Titanic dataset
+- [ ] Work through the Pandas Data Science Tasks repository
-- [ ] Perform EDA on Titanic dataset
+- [ ] Document key insights from the sales data analysis
-- [ ] Create final Jupyter notebook with analysis
+- [ ] Create final Jupyter notebook summarizing learnings
-- [ ] Document findings and insights
+- [ ] Share results and methodologies used

 ## Next Steps
 After completing this week, you'll be ready to move on to data visualization in Week 3, where you'll learn to create compelling visualizations with Matplotlib and Seaborn.